Via ferrata: Spain

 The first via ferrata in Spain was built in 1954 (Canal del Palomo, Huesca, Grading D).
 After that, it took longer before a sporty route was created in 1993 at Montserrat in Catalonia.
 Today there may be around 200 via ferratas in Spain.
-Most of them are located in Catalonia, Aragon, Comunidad Valenciana and Andalusia (around Ronda and Malaga).
+Most of them are located in Catalonia, Aragon, Comunidad Valenciana and Andalusia (around Ronda and Málaga).
 Due to the weather, they can mostly be used all year round.
 Only a few routes lead to a summit.
 The most difficult via ferrata in the world is on the Canary Islands (Via Ferrata Extraplomix, Gran Canaria, unique Grading G).
 A specialty are routes that lead through waterless canals (e.g. Canal de las Damas, Collbató, Grading D).